mmzdouc/fermo_docs/docs/modules/phenotype.quant-concentr.md

 - Both areas and reciprocals of concentration are z-transformed
 - The transformed areas and percentages are correlated using the Pearson correlation
 - The resulting p-value is corrected for multiple hypothesis testing using the Bonferroni-method (p-value * number of tested features)
 - If both correlation coefficient and p-value meet a user-specified cutoff, the phenotype information is assigned and the tested feature is considered bioactivity-associated

-This method assumes a negative linear relationship between phenotype (concentration) and concentration (area of feature) - the lower the minimal inhibitory concentration, the higher the concentration.

 ## Parameters